Jatin6375/SQL_Retail_Sales/README.md

  GROUP BY shift
 ```

+## Key Learnings
+1. Got hands-on experience with creating databases and tables in SQL.
+2. Practiced basic data cleaning using NULL checks and DELETE.
+3. Learned how to use GROUP BY, CASE, CTE, and RANK() in SQL.
+4. Understood how SQL can help answer real business questions using data.

-## Findings
+## Reports & Insights

-- **Customer Demographics**: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+**Top Product Categories:** "Clothing" and "Beauty" are among the most frequently purchased categories.
-- **High-Value Transactions**: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+**High-Value Transactions:** Several transactions had a total sale amount above 1000, indicating premium purchases.
-- **Sales Trends**: Monthly analysis shows variations in sales, helping identify peak seasons.
-- **Customer Insights**: The analysis identifies the top-spending customers and the most popular product categories.

-## Reports

-- **Sales Summary**: A detailed report summarizing total sales, customer demographics, and category performance.
-- **Trend Analysis**: Insights into sales trends across different months and shifts.
-- **Customer Insights**: Reports on top customers and unique customer counts per category.
+**Monthly Sales Trends:** Some months showed higher average sales, suggesting seasonal buying patterns.
+**Customer Loyalty:** The top 5 customers contributed significantly to total sales.
+**Unique Customers per Category:** Each product category attracted a distinct set of customers.
+**Shift-wise Sales:** Evening shift (after 5 PM) had the most number of transactions, followed by afternoon and morning.

 ## Conclusion

-This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
-The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.
+This project helped me practice and apply SQL skills in a real-world scenario.
+I learned how to create databases, clean data, and write queries to analyze retail sales.
+By answering different business questions, I understood how data can reveal important insights like customer behavior, sales trends, and product performance.
+Overall, this was a great learning experience and gave me more confidence in using SQL for data analysis.
+I look forward to exploring more datasets and improving my skills further!

 ## How to Use